Cash Money Records: Rich Gang

 Rich Gang is a hip hop collective and side project introduced by Birdman in 2013, initially composed of members from the Cash Money Records roster.
 The group's debut single, "Tapout" (featuring Future) was released in March 2013.
-Rappers Young Thug and Rich Homie Quan to were later added to the Rich Gang roster, debuting with guest appearances on the group's 2014 single "Lifestyle".
-The duo were also the primary artists on Rich Gang Allstars (2013) and Rich Gang: Tha Tour Pt.
+Georgia rappers Young Thug and Rich Homie Quan became the core of the Rich Gang, debuting with guest appearances on the group's 2014 single "Lifestyle".
+The duo were also the primary artists on Rich Gang: Tha Tour Pt.
 1 (2014).
-Later Rich Gang members were a part of the group despite not being signed to Cash Money as solo artists.
+Later Rich Gang members—such as Derez De'Shon and Robb Banks—were part of the group despite not being signed to Cash Money as solo artists.